7 Fool Proof Tricks to Eliminate Mildew

 It disinfects, neutralizes strong odors and prevents dark mildew stains from forming.

 - Put some sea salt in small containers or bags and place inside closets.

 Borax has fungicidal properties that, unlike products like bleach, are non-aggressive and won’t harm the environment.

-While it’s really useful in a wide range of applications around the home, an important thing to be aware of is that it’s an excellent solution for mold.
+While it’s really useful in a wide range of applications around the home, you may also interested to know that it’s great for combating mildew.

 - Make sure to use gloves when handling borax and dilute a tablespoon in two liters of water.

-- Apply to the affected areas with a brush, let sit for half an hour, then wipe with a clean cloth.
+- Apply to the affected areas with a brush, let sit for half an hour, then wipe off excess moisture with a clean cloth.

 As you can see, there are many different ways to combat the mildew in our homes.
 Follow each of the recommendations in this article and say goodbye to mold and mildew problems for good.